+If the NG-RAN receives a TSCAI containing a Periodicity Range for a QoS Flow, the NG-RAN can determine a proposed Periodicity along with above specified BAT offset, in order to align the periodicity of the traffic bursts with the expected time interval between subsequent transmission opportunities over the air interface in each direction (i.e. DL or UL).

 NG-RAN may support the following feedback mechanisms:

-- Proactive RAN feedback for Burst Arrival Time adaptation: NG-RAN may provide a Burst Arrival Time offset as part of QoS flow establishment or modification as illustrated in clause 5.27.2.5.2;
+- Proactive RAN feedback for adaptation of Burst Arrival Time and Periodicity: NG-RAN may provide a Burst Arrival Time offset and a proposed Periodicity as part of QoS flow establishment or modification as illustrated in clause 5.27.2.5.2;

 - Reactive RAN feedback for Burst Arrival Time adaptation: NG-RAN may provide a Burst Arrival Time offset after QoS flow establishment as illustrated in clause 5.27.2.5.3.

-5.27.2.5.2 Proactive RAN feedback for Burst Arrival Time adaptation with BAT
+5.27.2.5.2 Proactive RAN feedback for adaptation of Burst Arrival Time and Periodicity

-If the RAN receives a Burst Arrival Time and either the capability for BAT adaptation or a Burst Arrival Time Window in the TSCAI for a QoS Flow, the 5GS will perform the following actions:
+If the NG-RAN receives a Burst Arrival Time and a Burst Arrival Time Window in the TSCAI for a QoS Flow, the 5GS will perform the following actions: